Marion County License Hearing Guide

 How to Prepare

-• Gather Evidence: Collect any evidence that might support your case.
-This could include witness statements, video footage, photos, or any documentation that challenges the basis of the DUI arrest.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage (if available), and any documentation that challenges the accuracy of the breathalyzer or blood test.

 • Whether you were properly informed of your implied consent rights.